Universality of Linearized Message Passing for Phase Retrieval with Structured Sensing Matrices: Introduction

-Indeed, if $H_t$ was linear in the second ($z$) argument (or was approximated by its linearization) one obtains the iteration in \eqref{eq: LAMP_iteration_prelim}.
-By choosing the function $H_t$ in the iteration appropriately, one can obtain the state-of-the-art performance for phase retrieval with sub-sampled Haar sensing.
-This algorithm achieves non-trivial (better than random) performance when $\kappa < 2/3$, and exact recovery when $\kappa < 0.63$ \citep{maillard2020phase}.
-While our analysis currently does not cover the non-linear iteration \eqref{eq: NL_AMP}, we hope our techniques can be extended to analyze \eqref{eq: NL_AMP}.
+Indeed, if $H_t$ was linear in the second ($z$) argument (or was approximated by its linearization), one obtains the iteration in \eqref{eq: LAMP_iteration_prelim}.
+By appropriately choosing the function $H_t$ in the iteration, one can obtain the state-of-the-art performance for phase retrieval with sub-sampled Haar sensing.
+This algorithm achieves non-trivial (better than random) performance when $\kappa < 2/3$, and exact recovery when $\kappa < 0.63$ \citep{maillard2020phase}. \rishabh{Empirically, the universality phenomenon appears to be very general and also seems to hold for the non-linear iteration \ref{eq: NL_AMP} (see \citep[Figure 2]{maillard2020phase}).
+While our analysis currently does not cover the non-linear iteration \eqref{eq: NL_AMP}, we hope our techniques can be extended to analyze \eqref{eq: NL_AMP} in the future.}

-\paragraph{Connection to Spectral Methods: } Given that the algorithm we analyze \eqref{eq: LAMP_iteration_prelim} does not cover the state-of-the-art algorithm, one can reasonably ask what performance can one achieve with the linearized iteration \eqref{eq: LAMP_iteration_prelim}.
+\paragraph{Connection to Spectral Methods} Given that the algorithm we analyze \eqref{eq: LAMP_iteration_prelim} does not cover the state-of-the-art algorithm, one can reasonably ask what performance can one achieve with the linearized iteration \eqref{eq: LAMP_iteration_prelim}.
 It turns out that the iteration in \eqref{eq: LAMP_iteration_prelim} can implement a popular class of spectral methods which estimates the signal vector $\bm x$ as proportional to the leading eigenvector of the matrix:

-where $\bm a_{1:m}$ denote the columns of $\bm A$ and $\trim: \R_{\geq 0} \rightarrow (-\infty,1)$ is a trimming function.
-The performance of these spectral estimators have been analyzed in the high dimensional limit \citep{ma2019spectral,dudeja2020analysis} for the sub-sampled Haar model and they are known to have a non-trivial (better than random) performance when $\kappa < 2/3$.
-Furthermore, simulations show that the same result holds for sub-sampled Hadamard sensing.
-In order to connect the iteration \eqref{eq: LAMP_iteration_prelim} to the spectral estimator, \citet{ma2019spectral} proposed setting the functions $\eta_t$ in the following way:
+where $\bm a_{1:m}$ denote the rows of $\bm A$ and $\trim: \R_{\geq 0} \rightarrow (-\infty,1)$ is a trimming function. \rishabh{Spectral estimators are often used as an initialization for more sophisticated iterative recovery algorithms \citep{netrapalli2013phase,candes2015wirtinger,ChenCandes17, montanari2021estimation,mondelli2021approximate,mondelli2021pca} such as the non-linear approximate message passing algorithm in \eqref{eq: NL_AMP}, which requires an informative initialization in order to have a non-trivial performance.} \rishabh{The performance of these spectral estimators have been analyzed in the high dimensional limit \citep{dudeja2020analysis} for the sub-sampled Haar model.
+While simulations show that the same result holds for sub-sampled Hadamard sensing, the proof approach of \citep{dudeja2020analysis} does not extend to this sensing model since it crucially relies on the rotational invariance of the sub-sampled Haar model.} In this situation, the iterative algorithm in \eqref{eq: LAMP_iteration_prelim} provides a theoretical tractable alternative that is closely connected to spectral estimators.
+This connection was established by \citet{ma2019spectral}, who proposed setting the functions $\eta_t$ in the following way: